 In addition to these daily challenges, IRS is in the midst of tremendous change.
 RRA 98 mandates changes to the way IRS does business, and will result in enhanced taxpayer protection and rights, and organizational changes intended to achieve a more efficient and responsive IRS.

 To assist IRS in meeting these challenges and to provide effective oversight for the Congress, TIGTA maintains comprehensive audit and investigative programs, including a strategic enforcement program emphasizing deterrence and detection approaches to ensure the highest degree of integrity and ethics in the IRS workforce.
 Audit and investigative activities are supported by TIGTA's Offices of Chief Counsel, Information Technology, Management Services and Strategic Development.
+THE AUDIT PROGRAM

 The Office of Audit identifies opportunities to improve the administration of the nation's tax laws by conducting comprehensive, independent performance and financial audits of IRS programs, operations, and activities to: